 Ahead of Apple’s WWDC 2023 in June, the report talks about iOS 17, which will ship with the iPhone 15 series in September 2023.
 The source is reliable and has a good reputation for the accuracy of leaks.

-You can expect iOS 17 to look nearly identical to iOS 16 in terms of the UI design.
+You can expect iOS 17 to look nearly identical to iOS 16 regarding the UI design.
 Supposedly, Apple wants to enter the world of Virtual Reality with an AR/ VR Headset in 2023.

-Their priorities this year probably lie in optimising that.
-So, iOS gets a temporary sideline and will only see minor refinements for better stability and optimisation.
+Their priorities this year probably lie in optimizing that.
+So, iOS gets a temporary sideline and will only see minor refinements for better stability and optimization.

 Since iOS 16 was a bughouse, with several reports of app crashes and janky UI, display problems post-updates, disappearing wallpapers, Wi-Fi disconnections, visual inconsistencies, etc., it’s good news that Apple isn’t focusing on adding too much with iOS 17.